aabouie/Capstone_2/README.md

 ![](img/Price_vs_guest.png)

 There are more about 4000 hosts not living in Austin at this moments.
 There are about 1000 hosts that just used United Stats as the their residency country.
 In addition, the following cities are the top 5 residency cities of host not living in Austin:
-* United States (they just used "US" for their residency country)
+* United States (not explicitly mentioned their residency state)
 * Houston
 * San Francisco
 * New York